HoverflyLab/FlyFly/README.txt

 FlyFly is a free, high level interface used to create visual stimuli developed for use in motion vision research.
 You will need 64-bit MatLab (http://www.mathworks.com) with Psychophysics toolbox (http://psychtoolbox.org) to run it.
+Both the install guide and the operations manual can be found within the documentation folder.

 For more information please visit http://www.flyfly.se